Correct as at 24th May 2019. It may be superseded at any time.

 d) has an unnecessarily wide gap between the object or fitting and the front of the vehicle, or

-f) is a glass sheet transport rack that is not fitted with a front flaring to minimise the risk of injury to a person.
+f) is a glass sheet transport rack that is not fitted with a front fairing to minimise the risk of injury to a person.

-Functional object or fitting means an object or fitting that has a practical purpose, eg panniers, pack racks, spare wheel carriers, and so on.
+Functional object or fitting means an object or fitting that has a practical purpose, for example bullbars, winches, spare wheel carriers, glass racks and so on.

 Modify means to change a vehicle from its original state by altering, substituting, adding or removing any structure, system, component or equipment, but does not include repair.